Mount Carmel Shrine (Quezon City)

-The Our Lady of Mount Carmel Cathedral, commonly known as Mount Carmel Shrine, is a Roman Catholic Cathedral located in Barangay Mariana, Quezon City in the Philippines.
+The Basilica of the National Shrine of Our Lady of Mount Carmel, commonly known as Mount Carmel Shrine, is a Roman Catholic minor basilica and national shrine located in Barangay Mariana, Quezon City in the Philippines.
 Dedicated to Our Lady of Mount Carmel, it is under the jurisdiction of the Diocese of Cubao under the Vicariate of the Holy Family.
-The church opened in 1964 after a decade of construction and was declared a parish church in 1975 and a national shrine in 2015.
-In 2019, it was declared a minor basilica,In 2023, it was declared a Cathedral. making it the fifteenth minor basilica in the country.
+The church opened in 1964 after a decade of construction and was declared a parish church in 1975, a national shrine in 2015, and a minor basilica in 2019, the country’s fifteenth.

 The church celebrates its liturgical feast day every July 16, in honour of Our Lady of Mount Carmel.

 History

 Early devotion and missionaries

-The devotion of the Filipinos to Our Lady of Mount Carmel started in the 1600s when the Augustinian Recollects received an image of Our Lady of Mount Carmel from the Carmelites in the Viceroyalty of New Spain (modern Mexico).
+Devotion to Our Lady of Mount Carmel in the Philippines began in the 1600s, when the Augustinian Recollects received an image of Our Lady of Mount Carmel from Carmelites nuns in the Viceroyalty of New Spain (modern Mexico).

 In 1923, a group of four Carmelite nuns arrived in the Philippines, and they set up a convent in Jaro, Iloilo City.
-The Carmelite fathers followed in 1947, focusing their missionary work in a part of Quezon province (present-day Aurora).
+The Carmelite fathers followed in 1947, focusing their missionary work in the northern part of Quezon province (present-day Aurora).
 In 1952, during a meeting with then-Apostolic Nuncio to the Philippines Archbishop Egidio Vagnozzi and the Prior General of the Carmelite Order, the former asked for more Carmelites to be sent to the country to establish a monastery and church in Manila.

-In response to Vagnozzi's request, a group of Irish Carmelite friars sent to the Philippines initially considered building at either Horseshoe Drive or Gregorio Araneta Avenue, both in Quezon City.
+In response to Vagnozzi's request, a group of Irish Discalced Carmelite friars sent to the Philippines initially considered building along either Horseshoe Drive or Gregorio Araneta Avenue, both in Quezon City.
 However, in 1954 they chose a cogon grass field on Broadway Avenue, part of Hacienda de Magdalena owned by Doña Magdalena Hashim Ysmael-Hemady (a Lebanese-Filipino balae or in-law of then-Senator Claro M. Recto).

-During the 1950s, residents of New Manila would eagerly walk to Mass at the nearby Immaculate Conception Cathedral in Cubao, which served as the parish church of New Manila.
-Other residents would also attend Mass at the Christ the King Mission Seminary along E. Rodriguez Sr. Avenue or the Carmelite Convent of Saint Thérèse along Gilmore Avenue.
-Others would walk or drive as far as Santa Mesa Parish (now the Sacred Heart of Jesus Parish) in Santa Mesa, Manila or Santo Domingo Church further north along Quezon Avenue.
+In the 1950s, residents of New Manila would hear Mass at the nearby Immaculate Conception Cathedral in Cubao, which served as the local parish church.
+Other churches for the community were Christ the King Mission Seminary along E. Rodriguez Sr. Avenue, or the Discalced Carmelite Convent of Saint Thérèse along Gilmore Avenue.
+Some would walk or drive as far as Santa Mesa Church (now Sacred Heart of Jesus Parish) in Santa Mesa, Manila or the new Santo Domingo Church along Quezon Avenue.